Roscosmos Launches Satellite Drone Control: Signal Directly from Orbit

 Illustration of the Gonets orbital system

 In total, the system includes 18 satellites, providing communication throughout Russia, including the Arctic.
-A separate decision by the State Commission on Radio Frequencies (SCRF) will be required to change the purpose of using radio frequencies.
+A separate decision by the State Commission for Radio Frequencies (SCRF) will be required to change the purpose of using radio frequencies.

 Now on home